treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 The rest of Python's built-in functions definitely aren't useless, but they're a bit more special-purposed.

+The 15 built-ins I'm mentioning in this section are things you may eventually need to learn, but it's which it's also very possible you'll never reach for in your own code.

 For the sake of space, I'm going to dedicate at most one bullet point to each of the rest of the built-ins.

 - `iter`: get an iterator from an iterable: this function [powers `for` loops][how for loops work] and it can be very useful when you're making helper functions for looping lazily